 Reference designs are available at www.silabs.com for many common applications which include recommended schematics, BOM, and layout.
+TX matching component values for the different frequency bands can be found in the application notes "AN435: Si4032/4432 PA Matching" and "AN436: Si4030/4031/4430/4431 PA Matching."
 RX matching component values for different frequency bands can be found in "AN427: EZRadioPRO Si433x and Si443x RX LNA Matching."